Logo

 • Post-treatment Issues: “Unexpected complications from a recent dental treatment have occurred, requiring immediate care.”

-Make sure to provide your employer with the approximate date and duration of your absence.
-If privacy is a concern, it’s typically acceptable to limit details, assuring that the condition affects your ability to perform work duties safely and effectively.
+Provide your employer with the approximate date and duration of your absence.
+If privacy is a concern, limiting details is typically acceptable, assuring that the condition affects your ability to perform work duties safely and effectively.

 Tips for Communicating with Your Employer